Updated: July 23, 2025

 However, it is still relatively affordable when you factor in the beauty and luxury the popular coastline offers.
 With a bit of research and the right help, you will be able to find more affordable and cheap real estate listings.

-The high quality of life and activities on offer, such as the top-quality golf courses and water sports activities, add to its appeal, alongside excellent international schools, attracting families to the town and surrounding area.
+The high quality of life and activities on offer, such as the top-quality golf courses and water sports activities, add to its appeal, alongside excellent international schools, attracting families to the town and the surrounding area.

 Many English-speaking expats from around the world live in Cascais, Estoril, Carcavelos, Parede, and Alcabideche.
-From families seeking top international schools to retirees looking for the perfect spot to retire, Cascais continues to catch the attention of international looking for the ultimate relocation spot.
+From families seeking top international schools to retirees looking for the perfect spot to retire, Cascais continues to catch the attention of international individuals looking for the ultimate relocation spot.

 You can begin your search for beachfront properties online by visiting online listing sites and real estate agency sites in Cascais.
 A quick search for “homes for sale Cascais Portugal” or “property for sale Cascais” will provide you with an overview of the market, including property types available and ballpoint property prices.